fdonnet/ubik_accounting/README.md

 -- Ubik.Accounting.ApiService.Common -- / -- Ubik.Db.Common -- / -- Ubik.Accounting.Contracts --

-- Common config things that can be reuse in other projects
+- Common config things that can be reused in other projects
 - This part will maybe grow
 - Contracts prj is to store all the communication records (command, queries, results etc)